CPAP Corner – Dallas, TX

-We are here to help you reduce sleep apnea and stop snoring in order to restore your rest and provide protection against long-term effects of sleep apnea disorder.
-For our patients who are receiving sleep apnea treatment for we want to provide you with helpful, practical tips on maximizing your personal comfort utilizing the CPAP device.
+We are here to help you reduce sleep apnea and stop snoring in order to restore your rest and provide protection against the long-term effects of sleep apnea disorder.
+For our patients who are receiving sleep apnea treatment, we want to provide you with helpful, practical tips on maximizing your comfort utilizing the CPAP device.

 CPAP Comfort Tips

 - If your face becomes red or sore from the use of your apnea CPAP snoring device, readjust the mask, loosen it, and always turn the pressure on first before putting the mask on.
 This will allow the mask cushion to “inflate,” then turn to your side(s) and make adjustments by pulling the mask away from your face, slightly, then letting it rest against your face.
 It is important to never make your mask adjustments sitting upright, since sleeping in that position is unlikely.

 - If you begin to have irritation on the bridge of your nose, loosen the mask, and use either a band-aid or cotton cosmetic pads to protect your nose from continuous irritation.

 - If you experience a dry nose or throat, increase the heated humidifier and/or use saline nasal spray.

 - If nasal draining or sneezing occurs, increase humidification on your unit.
 A doctor should be consulted if your mouth remains dry; you may need a chinstrap or full-face mask.

 - If you experience irritation in the nostril(s), use a wax-based product (i.e. Carmex, beeswax products or gel).
 It is not recommended to use petroleum-based products (i.e. Vaseline).

 Hint: Always wash your face to remove facial oils before using your apnea CPAP snoring device mask to help eliminate leaks and increase the life of the silicone cushion.
 It is also recommended to wipe down the silicone cushion before using it to eliminate traces of the chemicals used in manufacturing.